-Rushay Naik is a third-year undergraduate student at the University of Toronto’s Munk School of Global Affairs, completing a double-major in Human Biology - Global Health and Peace, Conflict & Justice.
+Rushay Naik is a third-year undergraduate student at the University of Toronto’s Munk School of Global Affairs and Public Policy, completing a double-major in Human Biology - Global Health and Peace, Conflict & Justice.
 Through his interest in the intersection of politics, healthcare, and technology, Rushay has led a number of research and academic projects focused on addressing global challenges.
 Before joining the Reach Project, Rushay worked in UofT’s COBWEB Lab, applying agent-based complex system models to malaria and influenza disease transmission.
 In addition, during his time in the Munk One program, Rushay collaborated on technological project proposals to support geriatric diabetes care in Cree First Nations communities in Northern Ontario, as well as potential policy interventions to address Canada’s opioid crisis.
 A Reach Project researcher for this year, Rushay is a volunteer for his local hospital, an avid cyclist, and a second-degree black belt in Taekwondo

 Nikhil Pandey was a part of the Reach Project in 2016-2017, and currently serves as an alumni ambassador.
 Alongside his team, Nikhil travelled to India to study the Indian government's Aadhaar program.
 There, they researched the creation of universal identities for over one billion residents.
 Nikhil is now completing his Juris Doctor degree from the University of British Columbia in Vancouver.
 He hopes to get involved with regulatory work after completing law school.